kmisiunas/lab-autolog/README.md

 Where you add `{ "public" : "publicKey", "private": "privateKey" }` with your keys.
 Then save by clicking Ctrl+X and saving.

-Then edit the startup script with command `sudo nano /etc/rc.local` to
+Then edit the start-up script with command `sudo nano /etc/rc.local` to

     # Auto run our application
     for i in {1..300}; do ping -c1 www.google.com &> /dev/null && break; done